minhajbinhafsahnazer/plantpot/README.md

 # 🪴 PlantPot — E-commerce Platform With Built In Ai ChatBot (OLLAMA 3:88)
-# for Interior Decor & Designer Goods
+# For Interior Decor & Designer Goods

 PlantPot is a Django-powered e-commerce platform crafted for selling, Carpets, Pots, lights, interior decorations, furniture, and artisanal pieces.
 It’s a responsive and modern web app designed with simplicity, speed, and user experience in mind.